Complete compilation options

 Flag

-applies Gauss elimination to remove as many linear constraints as possible.
+--O2applies Gauss elimination to remove as many linear constraints as possible.
 After applying the substitutions discovered by the algorithm, non-linear constraints may become linear.
 Thus, the Gauss elimination is applied during several rounds until no more linear constraints are discovered. -

 Option

-but it limits the maximum number of rounds applied during the optimization.
-In<simplification_rounds>
+--O2round <simplification_rounds>is similar to--O2but it limits the maximum number of rounds applied during the optimization.
+In<simplification_rounds>, user needs to indicate the number of rounds.

 Only one of these flags/options must be used during the compilation.